tiagob/create-full-stack/packages/docusaurus/docs/available_scripts.md

 Runs all the tests across the platforms once.
 Unlike platform specific `yarn test`, this does not use watch mode which makes it useful for CI.

+### `yarn lint`

+Use [ESLint](https://eslint.org/) to lint all `.ts` and `.tsx` files with autofix enabled.
+Files are automatically linted and formatted on save with VSCode.

+This uses a [custom ESLint configuration](https://github.com/tiagob/create-full-stack/tree/master/packages/eslint-config-create-full-stack) which includes [Airbnb style guide](https://github.com/airbnb/javascript) rules.

+### `yarn prettier`

+Use [Prettier](https://prettier.io/) to format all files.
+Files are automatically linted and formatted on save with VSCode.

 ### `yarn generate`

 Generates TypeScript types and React hooks for the Apollo GraphQL client.
 To run in watch mode which actively updates on any change, add the `--watch` flag.
+If Hasura backend is selected, the Hasura docker container must be up locally.

+### `docker-compose up`

+Starts Hasura (if selected) and Postgres in Docker containers running locally.

 ## Apollo Server Express